hyperledger/besu-docs/docs/Concepts/Privacy/Privacy-Groups.md

     between two of the three parties.

-### Pantheon-extended Privacy
+### Besu-extended Privacy

-In our extended privacy implementation, a privacy group is created using [`priv_createPrivacyGroup`](../../Reference/Pantheon-API-Methods.md#priv_createprivacygroup) and private transactions sent to the privacy group ID.
+In our extended privacy implementation, a privacy group is created using [`priv_createPrivacyGroup`](../../Reference/API-Methods.md#priv_createprivacygroup) and private transactions sent to the privacy group ID.

 !!! example
     Using the same privacy groups as above.

-    Using Pantheon-extended privacy, to send private transactions between A, B, and C, A creates a privacy group consisting of A, B, and C. The privacy group ID is specified when sending private transactions and A, B, and C are recipients of all private transactions sent to the privacy group.
+    Using Besu-extended privacy, to send private transactions between A, B, and C, A creates a privacy group consisting of A, B, and C. The privacy group ID is specified when sending private transactions and A, B, and C are recipients of all private transactions sent to the privacy group.